faizalmy/bigquery-ai-hackathon/docs/architecture/project_structure.md

 # Legal Document Intelligence Platform - Project Structure

-## 🏗️ **Scalable File/Folder Structure**
+## 🏗️ **BigQuery AI-Focused File/Folder Structure**

-This document outlines the recommended project structure for the Legal Document Intelligence Platform, organized by deliverables and development phases.
+This document outlines the recommended project structure for the Legal Document Intelligence Platform, optimized for BigQuery AI Hackathon competition success and aligned with the Generative AI track implementation.

 ---